5 Setting up your computer

 RStudio is installed in your /Applications directory, to check if everything has been setup correctly it is enough to open it.

-To interact with private repositories or avoid the GitHub rate limits for unauthenticated users you have to create a GitHub Personal Access Token:
+To interact with private repositories or avoid the GitHub rate limits for unauthenticated users you have to create a GitHub Personal Access Token.

 Open R or RStudio and execute the following commands: